Opportunities and Risks Report

 The effectiveness of our management systems is evaluated at regular intervals by the Corporate Audit function, which performs an independent and objective audit focused on verifying compliance with laws and policies.
 Corporate Audit also supports the company in achieving its goals by systematically evaluating the efficiency and effectiveness of governance, risk management, and control processes and helping to improve them.
 The selection of audit targets follows a risk-based approach.
 Corporate Audit performs its duties according to internationally recognized standards.
 The Supervisory Board’s Audit Committee is regularly informed about the results of audits and also receives an annual report on the internal control system and its effectiveness.

-Risks in the areas of occupational health and safety, plant safety, environmental protection, and product quality are assessed through specific (HSEQ) audits.
+Risks in the areas of occupational health and safety, plant safety, environmental protection, and product quality are assessed through specific health, safety, environment, energy, and quality (HSEQ) audits.

 The external auditor assesses the early warning system for risks as part of its audit of the annual financial statements, focusing on whether the system is fundamentally suitable for identifying at an early stage any risks that could endanger the company’s continued existence so that suitable countermeasures can be taken.
 The auditor also reports at regular intervals to Covestro AG’s Board of Management and the Audit Committee as well as the Supervisory Board on the results of the audit and any weaknesses identified in the internal control system.
 Audit outcomes are also taken into account in the continuous improvement of our management processes.